Gruppe-17-CDIO/DockerGPU/README.md

 ### Port forwarding

 You've to set port forwarding up on your router, so that a client can communicate with the server.
+Preferably you forward port
+6969 to 6969, then it fits the Flask server script.

 ## How to